THE RIGHT KIND OF WRONG

 He never asked me out, though, and to this day, I wonder if he’d have agreed to go out with me, had I asked.
 But at the time, I couldn’t pluck up enough courage to do so and my friend who offered, I didn’t allow to go and ask on my behalf because I was terrified of being rejected and then having to see him twice a week in class after that.
 To my young, insecure self, this was a humiliation that I could not face.

 And as I lay in bed, thinking of this black Matrix man, I wondered what had become of him.
 And suddenly, there was a story in my head.
 A story of a college hook up gone bad and one day, twenty years later, these two protagonists meet again, still hung up on their fears, their insecurities, their false pride and wrong assumptions.
-And thus, this book came into creation, THE RIGHT KIND OF WRONG.
+And thus, this book came into creation.